-- 5.1 The maximum aggregate number of Shares that may be issued pursuant to Awards under this Plan (the "Pool") shall be sum of (a) authorized but unissued Shares equal to 3.25% of the fully diluted share capital of the Company immediately following the Company's initial public offering (except and as adjusted pursuant to Section 14.1 of this Plan), plus (b) on January 1 of each calendar year commencing in 2019, a number of Shares equal to the lesser of: (i) an amount determined by the Board, if so determined prior to the January 1 of the calendar year in which the increase will occur, (ii) 1.5% of the total number of Shares outstanding on December 31 of the immediately preceding calendar year; in all events subject to adjustment as provided in Section 14.1.
-The Board may, at its discretion, reduce the number of Shares that may be issued under the Plan at any time (provided that such reduction does not adversely impact then outstanding Awards).
-However, except as adjusted pursuant to Section 14.1, in no event shall more than such number of Shares included in the Pool, as adjusted in accordance with Section 5.2, be available for issuance pursuant to the exercise of Incentive Stock Options. - 5.2.
+- 5.1.
+The maximum aggregate number of Shares that may be issued pursuant to Awards under this Plan (the "Pool") shall be the sum of (a) 2,809,338 Shares plus (and without the need to further amend the Plan) (b) on January 1st, 2019 and on January 1st of each calendar year thereafter during the term of the Plan, a number of Shares equal to the lesser of: (i) three and a half percent (3.5%) of the total number of Shares outstanding as of the end of the last day of the immediately preceding calendar year, and (ii) an amount determined by the Board, if so determined prior to the January 1st of the calendar year in which the increase will occur (in each case, without the need to amend the Plan in case of such determination); in all events subject to adjustment as provided in Section 14.1.
+The total number of Shares that may be issued pursuant to Incentive Stock Options granted under this Plan shall be the number of Shares determined in accordance with this Section 5.2, as adjusted in accordance with Section 5.2 and pursuant to Section 14.1.
+The Board may, at its discretion, reduce the number of Shares that may be issued pursuant to Awards under this Plan, at any time (provided that such reduction does not derogate from any issuance of Shares in respect Awards then outstanding). - 5.2.
 Any Shares (a) underlying an Award granted hereunder that has expired, or was cancelled, terminated, forfeited or, repurchased or settled in cash in lieu of issuance of Shares, for any reason, without having been exercised; (b) if permitted by the Company, tendered to pay the Exercise Price of an Award, or withholding tax obligations with respect to an Award; or (c) if permitted by the Company, subject to an Award that are not delivered to a Grantee because such Shares are withheld to pay the Exercise Price of such Award, or withholding tax obligations with respect to such Award; shall automatically, and without any further action on the part of the Company or any Grantee, again be available for grant of Awards and Shares issued upon exercise of (if applicable) vesting thereof for the purposes of this Plan (unless this Plan shall have been terminated) or unless the Board determines otherwise.
-Such Shares may, in whole or in part, be authorized but unissued Shares, treasury shares (dormant shares) or Shares otherwise that shall have been or may be repurchased by the Company (to the extent permitted pursuant to the Companies Law). - 5.3.
-Any Shares under the Pool that are not subject to outstanding or exercised Awards at the termination of this Plan shall cease to be reserved for the purpose of this Plan.
+Such Shares may, in whole or in part, be authorized but unissued Shares, treasury shares (dormant shares) or Shares otherwise that shall have been or may be repurchased by the Company (to the extent permitted pursuant to the Companies Law).

-5.4.
+- 5.3.
+Any Shares under the Pool that are not subject to outstanding or exercised Awards at the termination of this Plan shall cease to be reserved for the purpose of this Plan. - 5.4.
 From and after the Effective Date, no further grants or awards shall be made under any prior equity incentive plans of the Company; however, Awards made under any prior equity incentive plan of the Company before the Effective Date shall continue in effect in accordance with their terms.

-TERMS AND CONDITIONS OF AWARDS.
+6. TERMS AND CONDITIONS OF AWARDS.